seflaherty/oreilly-1st-steps-python-modules/README.md

-# README - Python Modules from O'Reilly Live Learning Agenda to actual Jupyter Lab Practice
+# README - Python Modules and Packages from Agenda to actual Jupyter Lab Practice
+**Presented by Reuven Lerner for O'Reilly Live Learning on April 1, 2021**

 ## What are modules?
 **Takeaways**:
 - Python libraries are called "modules"